hugo2080/Laser-M01-STM32L4/README.md

 SAFETY
 This device operates in the infrared (IR) spectrum (≈905–940 nm).
 Do not point it at eyes or nearby reflective surfaces.

+WARNING
+Data reception from the module uses DMA to continuously read measurements without significant utilization of the microcontroller core.
+This module has a problem when it receives the FUNC_MEAS_CONTINUOUS command.
+It sends several measurements, then freezes and returns the same measurement over and over.
+Therefore, continuous measurement should be used with the M01_QuickRead function.